snow depths exceeding 3 meters are not uncommon.

 ![]() | ![]() | ![]() | ![]() |

-Seki Onsen is so famous among powder-loving skiers and snowboarders that "heavy snow" immediately comes to mind when you think of it.
-Located at the northernmost ski resort in the Myoko area, it is the first place where the cold air from the Sea of Japan brings snow, resulting in by far the largest snowfall.
+Seki Onsen is famous among powder-loving skiers and snowboarders, with "heavy snowfall" being the first thing that comes to mind when you hear the name.
+Located at the northernmost point of the Myoko area ski resorts, it is the first place where cold air flowing in from the Sea of Japan brings snow, resulting in exceptionally large snowfall.

-The course design is simple, with only two lifts, but the course is full of ups and downs, and most of the snow is ungroomed.
-It is popular among powder lovers as a hidden gem that "people don't want to tell anyone about."
+The course design is simple, with only two lifts, but the courses are full of undulations and mostly ungroomed.
+It is popular among powder enthusiasts as a hidden gem that they "don't want to tell anyone about."

-The appeal of Seki Onsen is not just the heavy snow, but also the charm of the Japanese countryside, which is brimming with charm.
-The slopes also have a comfortable local atmosphere, giving you a "homey feeling."
+The charm of Seki Onsen is not only the heavy snowfall, but also the charming rural atmosphere of Japan.
+The slopes have a local feel that makes you feel at home.

 ![]() | ![]() | ![]() | ![]() |